HalkowichJasperSA/labs/mario/less/README.md

 * Recall that you can print an `int` with `printf` using `%i`.
 * Recall that you can get an integer from the user with `get_int`.
 * Recall that `get_int` is declared in `cs50.h`.
-* Recall that we prompted the user for a positive integer in class via [`positive.c`](https://sandbox.cs50.io/0b420c22-923d-43fd-a10f-9cfce79b1f9a).
+* Recall that we prompted the user for a positive integer in the lecture via [`positive.c`](https://sandbox.cs50.io/0b420c22-923d-43fd-a10f-9cfce79b1f9a).

 {% endspoiler %}